-- Children's learning and understanding is monitored daily by the class teacher through classroom observations and marking. - All children are tracked regularly using the school's tracking system with data submitted to the SLT. - Specific interventions are recorded on a class Provision Map, which is reviewed at the end of each term for impact and updated ready for the new term.
+- Children's learning and understanding is monitored daily by the class teacher through classroom observations and marking. - All children are tracked regularly using the school's tracking system 'Insight' with data submitted to the SLT. - Specific interventions are recorded on Provision Map on Insight, which is reviewed at the end of each term for impact and updated ready for the new term.
 These are monitored by the SENDCo.
-They also form discussion points at regular pupil progress meetings and through other informal conversations too. - Class teachers and teaching assistants will keep their own notes made during intervention time to track progress of children too. - Reviews with external agencies, such as the Speech Therapist, will also take place to ensure progress is being made and new targets are set. - Arrangements for children with SEN are also regularly reviewed with the SEND Link governor at meetings with the SENDCo and as part of the Curriculum Committee Governors too.
+They also form discussion points at regular pupil progress meetings and through other informal conversations too. - Class teachers and teaching assistants will keep their own notes made during intervention time to track progress of children too.
+These may be recorded in paper folders or through commenting on the intervention group using the Insight software. - Reviews with external agencies, such as the Speech Therapist, will also take place to ensure progress is being made and new targets are set. - Arrangements for children with SEN are also regularly reviewed with the SEND Link governor at meetings with the SENDCo and as part of the Curriculum Committee, and at Full Governing Body meetings too. - The SENDCo and Curriculum Leaders will also monitor effectiveness of meeting the needs of children with SEND though other monitoring, such as learning walks, book looks, gathering pupil voice and lesson drop ins.